How to start an aesthetic clinic in the UK

 3. Make Use of Visual Aids

 Having a Lookbook of before and after images covering a variety of treatments will also help illustrate that some looks take time and multiple visits to accomplish.
-Clients may visit you with the expectation that lips can go from thin to Jenner-style voluptuous in a single treatment.
-Being able to show them that this isn’t possible, with reference to real cases, will often make your client far more receptive to building a treatment plan with you.
+Patients may visit you with the expectation that lips can go from thin to Jenner-style voluptuous in a single treatment.
+Being able to show them that this isn’t possible, with reference to real cases, will often make your patient far more receptive to building a treatment plan with you.

 4. Be Aware of Apps, Influencers and Advertisers

 With the rise of apps that allow the face and body to be heavily filtered and reshaped, even in video; influencers and advertisers have been in the spotlight for promoting looks that are unrealistic or even physically impossible.
-Maintaining a professional awareness of image-editing apps, the effects they can create, and even having a bank of unedited vs edited images available, can all help you manage client expectations in your aesthetics practice.
+Maintaining a professional awareness of image-editing apps, the effects they can create, and even having a bank of unedited vs edited images available, can all help you manage expectations in your aesthetics practice.

 5. Feel Comfortable Saying No